 No one wants to buy a repulsive machine or one that’s not friendly to the user.
 While ergonomic designs are not necessary for cutting, they play a useful role in fostering the relationship with the user.
 A user-friendly router is easy and fun to use.
 As a thumb rule, every manufacturer should have the user in mind while creating a router.
 At least, it needs to be well balanced and comfortable for the user.
 No doubt, it should have handles.
 So, you should not hurt your hands for using a machine.

 You need a strong drilling ‘needle’ to make perfect holes into wood.
 Router need to have two wrenches, one for holding the motor shaft, and the other to tighten the collets.
 The spindle lock is not a basic need for the router, but it will help you access the bit with ease.

 Sorry but Amazon and other shopping sites are not your buddies to give you a free wood router for your birthday!
 So, you must be ready to part with a few dollars.
 The wood router are a little expensive, but in the long run, you will note that they are worth it.
 Likewise, low-end cutters may come at a throwaway price.
 While it is necessary to spend some cash on buying the best cutter, it is also important to consider the amount of money you are ready to pay.

 What are the types of routers available?

-There are three types of routers, namely; plunge, fixed and interchangeable base routers.
+There are three types of routers woodworking, namely; plunge, fixed and interchangeable base routers.
 While you can use any router can serve the purpose well, several advanced functions need you to have a high-end device.
-Here are the three types of best wood router that you should know about.
+Here are the three types of top wood routers that you should know about.